nikitavoloboev/data/focusing/rules.md

 - Always plan the next day ahead of me with events.
 Adjust the schedule on the day only where necessary.
 Stay true to the schedule.

 ## Safari
 - Only bookmark personal information and links.
-The rest should be available via [curated lists](https://github.com/learn-anything/curated-lists#readme) or [awesome lists](https://github.com/sindresorhus/awesome#readme).
+The rest should be available via [curated lists](https://github.com/learn-anything/curated-lists#readme).

 ## Paprika recipes
 - Add any new recipe I discover or make to Paprika.
 Add correct ingredients, instructions and a photo to each recipe.